Chapter 10

 “It isn’t hidden, it’s in plain view.”
 He eyed me carefully, as if still disbelieving me.
 “Solar paint.”

-I barely avoided another parrot impersonation – instead, I returned his questioning gaze in kind.
+I barely avoided another parrot impersonation—instead, I returned his questioning gaze in kind.
 I had heard of attempts to incorporate some sort of solar energy cell into paint that could cover any surface, and it had even been suggested it would not need direct sunlight to function, merely any form of light.
 But it was in the early experimental stages.
-“Ok,” I finally said, “solar paint covers all the buildings does it?”
+“So,” I finally said, “solar paint covers all the buildings, does it?”

-“And cars and other transport – that’s what usually keeps car batteries charged without further fuss.”
+“And cars and other transport—to keep their batteries charged, usually without any further fuss.”

 “So no doubt all this fixed global warming as well?”
 I inquired sarcastically, when Wilbur’s explanation ended.